Skip to content

 Table of Contents

-Paste the {{< toc >}} shortcode wherever you would like a table of contents to appear in your page.
+To show the ToC within the page content, paste the {{< toc >}} shortcode in the body of your Markdown file wherever you would like a table of contents to appear.

 Footnotes